sdclibbery/Esp32DmxSpiController/README.md

 40-48.
 Same as 0-8 but with blended via scaled sum
 ### Back/fore blends, but blended via fore-back
 50-58.
 Same as 0-8 but with fore-back
+### Back/fore blends, but with wizzle
+60-68.
+Same as 0-8 but with wizzle (occasional random flick to white, irrespective of palette)
 ### Preset modes not using DMX back/fore colours at all
 240. Rainbow
 241. Black body